Research Administrative Units

 The humane use of animals is of paramount importance both for the understanding of basic and clinical sciences and in developing treatment modalities for human and animal diseases.
-In view of this, the Charles Drew University of Medicine and Science has developed and continues to refine an institutional-wide integrated program for the care and use of laboratory animals.
-CDU acknowledges and accepts responsibility for care and use of animals involved in research activities and implements institutional and statutory guidelines to ensure compliance with all requirements during the pursuit of research in the Vivarium.
+In view of this, Charles R. Drew University of Medicine and Science has developed and continues to refine an institutional-wide integrated program for the care and use of laboratory animals.
+CDU upholds the responsible care and use of animals involved in research.

-The Vivarium is located on the third floor of the Augustus F. Hawkins Building.
-The Vivarium incorporates 11,600 square feet dedicated to animal research.
-It is in close proximity to research laboratories and research administrative offices.
-The facility is equipped to accommodate mice and rats, transgenic and immune suppressed mice, hamsters, rabbits and guinea-pigs.
-It is also equipped with state of the art cage washer, micro isolators, anesthesia and euthanasia machines to ensure compliance with all statutory requirements.
+The Vivarium is located on the third floor of the Augustus F. Hawkins Building and comprises 11,600 square feet dedicated to animal holding and procedure.
+This facility is in close proximity to research laboratories and research administrative offices and is equipped to accommodate research on mice and rats.

 The management of the Vivarium is structured to provide efficiency in program operations.
-A new veterinarian consultant, Dr. Couto, provides outstanding veterinary consultant services and proficient guidance in our animal care program and reports directly to the Institutional Official, Dr. Jay Vadgama.
-To achieve transparency and input from faculty and staff, a Vivarium user’s council/group led by Dr. Monica G. Ferrini convenes regular meetings to provide input to the animal care operations and issues of governance.
-The director, with over 20 years of research management, research governance and compliance management experience collaborates with the IACUC to ensure complete implementation of the strategic and operational plan for the animal care program.
-The ultimate strategic objective of the director is to manage and direct an effective operational animal care program in full compliance with the requirements of the regulatory agencies.
+The interim director of the vivarium, Dr. Marcelo A. Couto, provides outstanding veterinary consultant services and proficient guidance to our animal care program and reports directly to the Institutional Official, Dr. Jay Vadgama.
+To achieve transparency and input from faculty and staff, a Vivarium user’s council/group led by Dr. Monica G. Ferrini convenes regular meetings to provide input to the animal care operations and post approval monitoring program (PAM).
+Dr. Couto has , over 20 years of research management, research governance and compliance management experience leads the IACUC to ensure the welfare of the animals and full compliance with extant regulations.

-The Vivarium received its accreditation from the American Association for Accreditation of Laboratory Animal Committee (AAALAC) in August 1993, and has maintained its accreditation since that time.
-The last accreditation site visit was conducted in November 2011 and resulted in continued full accreditation.
+The Vivarium originally received its accreditation from the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC), International in August 1993, and has consistently maintained its accreditation ever since.
+The latest AAALAC accreditation site visit was conducted in November 2011 and resulted in continued full accreditation.
 The next site visit is scheduled for November 2014.

 The Vivarium complies and operates in accordance with the Animal Welfare Regulations, PHS policy on Humane Care and Use of Laboratory Animals, and other applicable federal, state and local laws and institutional policies regarding the use and care of research animals.

-The Vivarium animal care program is overseen and evaluated by The Institutional Animal Care and Use Committee (IACUC).
-This Committee is a federally mandated committee and reports to the institutional official.
-The Institutional Animal Care and Use Committee activities are consistent with the Animal Welfare Act and OLAW (OPRR) using standards set forth in the NIH “Guide For The Care and Use of Laboratory Animals” to evaluate the animal care and use program.
-All research and teaching activities involving the use of animals funded by government or private sources are reviewed by the IACUC.
-This includes research performed on all species of animals.
+The Vivarium animal care program is evaluated semiannually by The Institutional Animal Care and Use Committee (IACUC).
+This Committee is a federally mandated oversight body that reports to the Institutional Official.
+The IACUC activities are consistent with the standards set forth in all applicable animal welfare regulations, guidelines and accreditation expectations.
+All research, teaching, testing and training activities involving the use of experimental animals, regardless of funding source, are scrutinized by the IACUC.